What's new in Windows 10, version 1607 for IT Pros

 - Detect and block Potentially Unwanted Applications with Windows Defender during download and install times.

 With the growing threat from more sophisticated targeted attacks, a new security solution is imperative in securing an increasingly complex network ecosystem.
-Windows Defender Advanced Threat Protection (Windows Defender ATP) is a security service, built into Windows 10 that enables enterprise customers detect, investigate, and respond to advanced threats on their networks.
+Microsoft Defender for Endpoint is a security service, built into Windows 10 that enables enterprise customers detect, investigate, and respond to advanced threats on their networks.

 Use Remote Desktop Connection for PCs joined to Azure Active Directory